MarletteFunding/omelette/README.md

 #### Initialize a new Omelette Project
 `omelette init` will set up a new project in the current directory.
 This should be run from within a new, empty directory and will generate all required files.
+(Note that this is still in progress and does not currently generate any files)
 ```
 $ omelette init
 ?
 What is the name of your omelette (project)? my_project